Black-breasted thrush: Taxonomy

 The black-breasted thrush belongs to the order Passeriformes and the family Turdidae.
 The species is a monotypic taxon – it has been hypothesized that it forms part of a larger superspecies, classified together with Tickell's thrush (T. unicolor) and the grey-backed thrush (T. hortulorum).
 It was previously thought to have conspecificity with the latter species of thrush.
 The black-breasted thrush was first described by Edward Blyth in 1847 and was found in the lower Bengal region.

 Description

 The black-breasted thrush is 22 cm to 23.5 cm long in total, including its tail.
-Whereas the lower parts are the same colour for both genders, the upper and middle parts are where they differ.
+Whereas the lower parts are the same colour for both sexes, the upper and middle parts are where they differ.
 For males, the section spanning from their head to the back of their neck and breast area is black, and the remaining areas at the top are slate gray.
 On the other hand, females are gray-brown from their eyes to their tail, and the section from their throat to their breast is a "diffused" shade of buff.